-Notice that in the figure, there are properties and methods (some part of the image is not shown).
+In the image notice that there are properties and methods (some part of the image is not shown).
 Properties represents the actual properties of the PowerShell array.
 Methods allow you to run commands against the array as shown with the GetType() command previously used in this article.

-Powershell methods and properties are covered in detail in my book PowerShell Tutorial.
-To learn more about object properties, methods and other PowerShell scripting technics, get a copy of PowerShell Tutorial Volume 1.
-You may also refer to the references at the end of this page.
+To learn more about object properties, methods and other PowerShell scripting skills, refer to the references at the end of this page.

-We defined a PowerShell array as a data structure that stores a collection of items.
+Earlier in this tutorial, I defined a PS Array as a data structure that stores a collection of items.
 We also created a simple PowerShell array called $ArrayEg.
-Let’s revisit this one more time; execute the command below:
+Let’s revisit this one more time.
+To proceed, execute the command below:

 To list the content of the array, simply execute $ArrayEg as shown below: